354 million people affected worldwide 1 2

 What is PTSD?

-Posttraumatic stress disorder (PTSD) is a psychiatric disorder that may occur in people who have experienced or witnessed a traumatic event such as a natural disaster, a serious accident, a terrorist act, war/combat, or rape or who have been threatened with death, sexual violence, or serious injury .
+Posttraumatic stress disorder (PTSD) is a psychiatric disorder that may occur in people who have experienced or witnessed a traumatic event such as a natural disaster, a severe accident, a terrorist act, war/combat, or rape or who have been threatened with death, sexual violence, or serious injury .

 Symptoms in these four groups include recurrent, unwanted distressing memories of the traumatic event, avoiding thinking or talking about the traumatic event, negative thoughts about yourself or the world and being easily startled or frightened, respectively.

-These symptoms vary from person to person and can also vary in intensity over time.
+These symptoms vary from person to person and can vary in intensity over time.
 A person must experience symptoms for more than one month to be diagnosed with PTSD by a medical professional .
 Furthermore, PTSD is generally grouped alongside anxiety disorders given the similar symptomology experienced.

 It is estimated that there 354 million people suffering from PTSD globally .
-This number is attributed to adult war survivors only, thus the global prevalence of PTSD is likely much higher.
+This number is attributed to adult war survivors only.
+Thus, the global prevalence of PTSD is likely much higher.

 Conventional PTSD Treatment